 You may need to adjust your mindset before walking into a house advertised as move-in ready.

 If you’re experiencing buyer’s or seller’s remorse, now is the time to express your misgivings and determine if the deal isn’t right.
-Once the deed changes hands at closing, there’s little to no room to go back.

 Be ready for things to go wrong.